-The 2016 pilgrimage took place on 19th to 26th August 2016.
+The 2016 pilgrimage was on 19th to 26th August.
 For Neil Roseman's photos from the event, click here.
 (If this doesn't work, you may need to log in to Facebook.)
 Below are a few of them.

 Here's what the 2016 Vine report had to say:

 "Once again this year we were accompanied on the Northampton Pilgrimage to Lourdes by a group of young helpers from Milton Keynes.
 These young people are mainly from St Augustine’s and Our Lady of Lourdes parishes.
 Parishioners are great supporters of the pilgrimage which has enabled these young people to take part as Brancardiers and Handmaids, many of whom have been helpers for a number of years on the pilgrimage.

 Our Young Helpers enable our Assisted Pilgrims to have a week away at the Shrine in Lourdes enjoying the grace, peace and joy that this brings.

 Lourdes helps us all, whether Assisted Pilgrims or Helpers to deepen our faith, meet people we wouldn’t usually meet and care for those who need our help.
 It is a place of great joy.

 This year we were fortunate to have very good weather which enabled all to take part in a packed programme which included a daily pilgrimage Mass, the Blessed Sacrament and Torchlight Processions, visits to the Baths and a day at the Lac de Lourdes.
 There is time too for the cafes and visiting other parts of the town.
 The Pilgrimage also had the opportunity to process through the Holy Door of Mercy of the Sanctuary of Lourdes."

 * * * * * * * * *